PARC U.S. Faculty Development Seminar on Palestine

 • Be U.S. citizens.

 • Be full-time faculty members at recognized U.S. colleges or universities.
-Applicants may come from any academic discipline, including the arts, humanities, social sciences, economics, law, health, and sciences.
+Applicants may come from any academic discipline, including the arts, humanities, social sciences, law, health, media/film, and sciences.

 • Have a demonstrated interest in Palestine.